Supergiovane/node-red-contrib-sia-ultimate/README.md

    },
    "topic":"Banano",
    "payload":{ // This contains the message decoded
-      "deviceID": "4", // Device ID that fired the event "code":"RP",
+      "deviceName": "PIR Badroom", // The device name is taken from the list you filled in the server configuration node "deviceID": "4", // Device ID that fired the event "code":"RP",
       "description":"AUTOMATIC TEST"